-To provide your API token in an HTTP request, include it in either an Authorization or X-CKAN-API-Key header.
-(The name of the HTTP header can be configured with the apikey_header_name option in your CKAN configuration file.)
+To provide your API token in an HTTP request, include it in an Authorization header.
+(The name of the HTTP header can be configured with the :ref:apitoken_header_name option in your CKAN configuration file.)

 For example, to ask whether or not you're currently following the user markw on demo.ckan.org using curl, run this command: